SLASCONE/SLASCONE-demo-java/README.md

 # SLASCONE Java Licensing & Analytics Sample

 This Java console sample goes beyond simple API connectivity.
-It is designed as a production-oriented integration template that demonstrates how to handle real-world licensing scenarios reliably including resilient handling of offline or transient technical failures such as 5xx responses.
+It is designed as a production-oriented integration template for real-world licensing scenarios, including temporary offline operation, local license caching, and resilient handling of transient technical failures such as 5xx responses.

-It includes examples for:
+It includes examples for the most important licensing, analytics, and resilience workflows:

 * license activation and heartbeat
 * floating session management